JungleComputing/saga-implementation/doc/adaptors/Gridsam/README.txt

   application runs does not run more than 5 minutes behind the clock on the server on which the Gridsam service runs, otherwise certificate validation will fail.
-  If you don't use the run_saga_app script, you need to be aware that the Gridsam adaptor depends on some endorsed libraries, which live in
+  If you don't use the run-saga-app script, you need to be aware that the Gridsam adaptor depends on some endorsed libraries, which live in
   $SAGA_LOCATION/lib/adaptors/GridsamAdaptor/endorsed.
-You need to set the java.endorsed.dirs property to this directory, see the run_saga_app script.
+You need to set the java.endorsed.dirs property to this directory, see the run-saga-app script.